-Our vision is to make Atlanta a destination for the arts.
-A cultural hub where artists thrive, patrons experience transformative work, and communities are engaged.
+MINT’s mission is to make Atlanta a destination for the arts: a cultural hub where artists thrive, patrons experience transformative work, and communities are activated and engaged.

 In 2006, MINT was founded by undergraduate students at Atlanta universities.
 The organization was established to create a space for emerging artists and patrons to find their voices.
 Over the past 12 years, we have presented over 1,000 contemporary and experimental artists through our programs and exhibitions.
 We provide creatives opportunities to present work in both traditional and alternative media, such as installation, sculpture, drawing, painting, photography, film, literature, and performance.
 Our rigorously curated exhibitions and projects, community art programs, and open calls for artists continue to engage and challenge the contemporary Atlanta art scene.